 Mixed reality (MR) takes augmented reality a step further and allows users to manipulate and interact with virtual objects and information.
-A mixed reality headset displays information that aligns or synchronizes with specific areas in their physical environment that users can then interact with.
-For example, an MR headset can project a virtual keyboard onto a desk that the wearer can then type with.
+A mixed reality headset displays information that aligns or synchronizes with specific areas in users' physical environments that they can then interact with in a digital environment.
+For example, an MR headset can project a virtual keyboard onto a desk that the wearer can then use to type.

-The key difference is between mixed reality and augmented reality is the user's ability to interact with the digital display.
-For example, a technician wearing an AR headset can view the holographic image of the engine, but can't virtually take it apart.
+The key difference between mixed reality and augmented reality is the user's ability to interact with the digital display.
+For example, a technician wearing an AR headset can view the holographic image of the engine but can't virtually take it apart.

 - A technician wearing an MR headset can view a holographic image of a piece of equipment, such as an engine, and take it apart virtually to examine its inner workings.
 Using MR to do so saves time and doesn't require the tools that the technician would need to inspect the physical equipment.